decentralchain/anonymous-transactions-prototype/README.md

 deposit command
 =========================
     nodejs cli.js deposit <options>
-    Deposit waves to the DApp.
+    Deposit unitoken to the DApp.
     -s or --seed <seed>
       or
     --pub <pubkey>